Sreyas-Sreelal/Cosmic/README.md

 5. Searches and finds torrents as per the need

 ## Building
->I basically prefer python3.5 to run cosmic and linux servers though it others too.Following steps are to be done inorder to build cosmic
+>I basically prefer python3.5 to run cosmic and linux servers though it wroks charm in others too.Following steps are to be done inorder to build cosmic
 1. Clone this repository
   ```
   git clone https://www.github.com/sreyas-sreelal/Cosmic.git